KabsMuuka/Muuka-Kabwali/README.md

 I am a 24-year-old male currently pursuing a bachelor's degree in computer science with a focus on software engineering at The University of Zambia.
 I have a solid foundation in backend development, Currently I am proficiency in Java, JavaScript -Node.js, SQL databases.
 Throughout my academic journey, I have completed several projects where I applied these skills to develop efficient and scalable backend solutions.

-One of my notable projects involved developing a ChatApp and a kabsGadgets an e-commerce platform which i currenltly manage and run, I utilized React for the front-end and java for the back-end.
+One of my notable projects involved developing a ChatApp and a kabsGadgets an Ecommerce platform which i currenltly manage and run, I utilized React for the front-end and java for the back-end.
 As for the ChatApp leveraged WebSockets to enable real-time communication, showcasing my ability to build responsive and real time interactive applications.

 These projects allowed me to gain valuable experience in full-stack development and integrating advanced features to meet user needs.